By Dany Ortiz, on 30 December 2021

-The difference between inbound and outbound marketing is actually quite simple.
-Inbound boils down to letting the customer come to you, while outbound is about interacting with the customer whether they are interested in your product or not.
+The difference between inbound and outbound marketing is quite simple.
+Inbound focuses to letting the customer come to you, while outbound is about interacting with the customer whether they are interested in your brand or not.

-In the past, outbound marketing used to be referred to simply as “marketing”, but just as consumers’ shopping habits and internet use have changed, so have the methods of reaching consumers.
-Keep reading for a more in-depth understanding of inbound and outbound marketing.
+In the past, outbound marketing was referred to simply as “marketing,” but just as people's shopping habits have changed, so have the methods of reaching consumers.

-Inbound Marketing is a non-intrusive form of marketing that seeks to help users solve a problem or make a decision through relevant and helpful content.
-Inbound marketing attracts prospects using keywords and then turns them into customers by accompanying them as they progress through the buyer journey.
+Inbound marketing is a non-intrusive form of marketing that seeks to help people solve a problem or make a decision with the help of relevant, valuable content.
+It attracts prospective leads by using keywords and then turns them into customers by accompanying them as they progress through the buyer journey.

-Inbound marketing is becoming an increasingly popular form of marketing because instead of disrupting users with invasive ads you are actually attracting the customers to you.
-The reason why inbound marketing is so effective is due to its subtlety, since the user is actually seeking out the content and materials you’re putting out.
+Inbound marketing is becoming increasingly popular because, instead of disrupting people with invasive ads, you are actually attracting customers to you.
+Inbound marketing is effective because people are actually seeking out your content.

-Using different forms of content like blog posts, videos, podcasts, social media, and newsletters, an inbound strategy seeks to draw the customers to the brand using information that they are actually seeking.
-Over time the user will begin to trust the brand, leading to a purchase when the time comes.
+by using different forms of content, like blogs, videos, podcasts, social media, and newsletters, an inbound strategy seeks to draw the customers in with compelling content they choose to consume.
+Over time, people will begin to trust the brand and this will lead them to purchase from it.

-Outbound marketing includes any kind of paid advertising methods, social ads, SEM, native advertising, and traditional advertisements and marketing methods.
-It is essentially the opposite technique of inbound marketing because it seeks to interact with any potential customer, regardless of whether or not they’re interested in your product or service.
+Outbound marketing includes any kind of paid advertising method like social ads, SEM, native advertising, and traditional advertisements.
+It's essentially the opposite of inbound marketing because it seeks to interact with any potential customer, regardless of whether or not they’re interested in the brand's product or service.

-Over the years, as advertising has become more present in our lives, irrelevant outbound marketing has become less and less effective towards moving sales.
-Consumers have become blind to advertisements that are not relevant to their needs or wants.
+Over the years, as advertising has become more present in our lives, irrelevant outbound marketing has become less and less effective in generating sales.
+Consumers have become blind to advertisements that are not relevant to their needs.

-However, smart outbound marketing still does have a place in a marketing strategy.
-For example, highly targeted social ads with pixels, retargeting campaigns, and contextual advertisements are in fact relevant to consumers and can be successful.
-The difference is that they are well planned and targeted to reach consumers based on the funnel advertising methodology.
+However, smart outbound marketing can have a place in a marketing strategy.
+For example, highly targeted social ads with pixels, retargeting campaigns, and contextual advertisements are relevant to consumers.
+The difference is that they are well planned and designed to reach consumers based on the funnel advertising methodology.

 Difference Between Inbound and Outbound Marketing

-Inbound and outbound marketing use different tools and technique in their respective strategies.
-So, besides their approaches, what is the difference between inbound and outbound marketing?
-A study from Hubspot show that only 18% of marketers say outbound practices provide the highest quality leads for sales.
-Oppositely, 75% of inbound organizations believe their inbound marketing strategy is effective.
+Inbound and outbound marketing use different tools and techniques.
+A study from Hubspot shows that only 18% of marketers say outbound practices provide the highest quality leads for sales.
+On the other hand, 75% of inbound organizations believe their inbound marketing strategy is effective.

-In the end, both inbound and outbound marketing can serve a purpose in your marketing strategy.
-Inbound vs outbound marketing is less of a battle of which sole method to choose, and more about which method you should spend more of your efforts and time on.
-Take a look at your target audience and you analytics and decide which technique will work best for you.
+Ultimately, inbound and outbound marketing have different purposes.
+When creating your marketing strategy, remember that it is less about which method to choose, and more about which method you should spend more time and money on.
+Take a look at your target audience and analytics to help decide which technique will work best for you.